gconnect/BramblSc-Assessment/README.md

 The Brambl SDK is designed to simplify interaction with Topl’s blockchain, providing cryptographic utilities and tools to build decentralized applications.
 This SDK powers use cases like asset issuance, transaction monitoring, and key management.

 #### Setup Installation Guide:
-A quick setup installation steps should be added.
+Quick setup installation steps should be added.

 - Required tools e.g., Java, Scala, SBT
 - OS-specific setup instructions